ganast/Unity-ColorCoverUp/README.md

 ## Licence

-The original source code of Roach Run is licensed under the MIT License and is available at https://github.com/ganast/Unity-ColorCoverUp.
+The original source code of Color Cover-Up is licensed under the MIT License and is available at https://github.com/ganast/Unity-ColorCoverUp.

 ## Contact